apache/jackrabbit-site/src/site/markdown/index.md

 Apache Jackrabbit News
 ----------------------

+##### May 21st, 2015: Apache Jackrabbit 2.10.1 released
+Apache Jackrabbit 2.10.1 is a patch release that contains fixes and improvements over the previous 2.10.0 release.
+This release also contains an important security fix in the jackrabbit-webdav module.
+Users of this module are advised to immediately update to this release.
+See the [downloads](downloads.html#v2.10) page and the [release notes](http://www.apache.org/dist/jackrabbit/2.10.1/RELEASE-NOTES.txt) for more details.

 ##### May 18th, 2015: Apache Jackrabbit Oak 1.0.14 released
 Jackrabbit Oak 1.0.14 is a patch release that contains fixes and improvements over the previous 1.0.13 release.
 See the [downloads](downloads.html#oak1.0) page for more details.